rjhoppe/king-spy/README.md

 ```

 ### news ###
-Returns the 5 most recent news headlines for a supplied ticker
+Returns the 5 most recent news headlines for a supplied ticker (headlines provided by Benzinga)
 ```
 king-spy news [ticker]
 ```